What's the difference between screen printing and process color printing?

 Artwork is considered “press-ready” when it can be printed without any adjustments to the content, size, or positioning of artwork.
 Whenever possible, please call out the colors and keep your files layered, labeled, and organized.
 All color separations are done in-house.

 What are vector and raster images; and how are they different?

 Vector artwork is an image created of points and paths.
 This results in artwork that is editable, scalable, and able to be separated for spot color printing.
 Whereas raster artwork is an image created of many dots/pixels.
 This results in artwork that is not editable, scalable, nor able to be separated for spot color printing.

 What are PMS colors and why do you need them?

-Pantone Matching System, referred to as a PMS number for short.
+Pantone Matching System is referred to as PMS, abbreviated.
 It is a well recognized color system of thousands of numbered swatches.
-These numbered swatches are used to convey colors from one person to the next using a Pantone book that both persons possess.
+These swatches are used to convey colors in a universal manner via referencing of the actual Pantone book listing colors as numbers.
 Most colors in logos are identified with a number from this system.

 We need these PMS color to properly understand what colors are desired.
 If you have specific Pantone colors (ie., PMS 187 C), please provide them with your artwork as a callout.
 We may already have the PMS color you want in our color library, so please ask your sales rep if we do and if you would like to receive a color sample.
 Otherwise, we’ll need to attempt to create the color to match the one in the book.
 We can also match a pre-existing color from a previously printed label/bottle or a physical sample (i.e., wax chips).
 Keep in mind that colors can change when printing on different color substrates (antique green glass vs. Flint glass)